kheller18/data-structures-algorithms/questions/frontEnd.md

     + The call and apply methods set this to a function and call the function.
     + The bind method will only set this to a function.
 We will need to separately invoke the function.
     + call() and apply() are identical in functionality, the only difference is that call() accepts a list of arguments; whereas, apply() accepts a single array of arguments.
-    + call: binds the this value, invokes the function, and allows you to pass a list of arguments.
+    + `call`: binds the this value, invokes the function, and allows you to pass a list of arguments.
-    + apply: binds the this value, invokes the function, and allows you to pass arguments as an array.
+    + `apply`: binds the this value, invokes the function, and allows you to pass arguments as an array.
-    + bind: binds the this value, returns a new function, and allows you to pass in a list of arguments.
+    + `bind`: binds the this value, returns a new function, and allows you to pass in a list of arguments.
-    + call
+    + `call`
       + The call method binds the this value to the function and executes the function.
 It takes the this value and a list of arguments as parameters.
 Then, it returns the value returned by the function, which is called using the call method.
       + ```
         function test(arg1, arg2){